sbtran997/CSPRSUM2025/README.md

        cd messenger

    b.
 Add picture, audio, and video test files
+     i.
 (You can use your own or download them straight into the VM using pixabay):

        touch example.jpg
        touch example.mp3